vim-test/vim-test/README.md

 | **Shell**      | Bats                                                             | `bats`                                                                            |
 | **Swift**      | Swift Package Manager                                            | `swiftpm`                                                                         |
 | **VimScript**  | Vader.vim, VSpec, Themis                                         | `vader`, `vspec`, `themis`                                                        |

-## Features

-* Zero dependencies
-* Zero configuration required (it Does the Right Thing™, see [**Philosophy**](https://github.com/janko-m/vim-test/wiki))
-* Wide range of test runners which are automagically detected
-* **Polyfills** for nearest tests (by [constructing regexes](#commands))
-* Wide range of execution environments ("[strategies](#strategies)")
-* Fully customized CLI options configuration
-* Extendable with new runners and strategies

-Test.vim consists of a core which provides an abstraction over running any kind of tests from the command-line.
-Concrete test runners are then simply plugged in, so they all work in the same unified way.

 ## Setup